hall-lab/speedseq/README.md

 The regions in [annotations/ceph18.b37.exclude.2014-01-15.bed](annotations/ceph18.b37.exclude.2014-01-15.bed) represent the complement of the regions in [annotations/ceph18.b37.include.2014-01-15.bed](annotations/ceph18.b37.include.2014-01-15.bed).

-In the [`speedseq lumpy`](#speedseq-lumpy) module, we recommend excluding the genomic regions in the [annotations/ceph18.b37.lumpy.exclude.2014-01-15.bed](annotations/ceph18.b37.lumpy.exclude.2014-01-15.bed) BED file.
+In the [`speedseq sv`](#speedseq-lumpy) module, we recommend excluding the genomic regions in the [annotations/ceph18.b37.lumpy.exclude.2014-01-15.bed](annotations/ceph18.b37.lumpy.exclude.2014-01-15.bed) BED file.
 These regions represent the complement of those in [annotations/ceph18.b37.include.2014-01-15.bed](annotations/ceph18.b37.include.2014-01-15.bed) as well as the mitochondrial chromosome.

 ##Example Workflows